Shortening the Hofer length of Hamiltonian circle actions: Introduction

 \section{Introduction}

 \labell{sec:intro}

-A Hamiltonian circle action on a symplectic manifold $(M,\omega)$ can be viewed as a loop in the group $\Ham(M,\omega)$ of Hamiltonian diffeomorphisms, parametrized by $\R/\Z$.
-As said in the abstract, we are concerned with deforming this loop, through loops in $\Ham(M,\omega)$, into a loop whose Hofer length is smaller.
+A Hamiltonian circle action on a compact symplectic manifold $(M,\omega)$ can be viewed as a loop in the group $\Ham(M,\omega)$ of Hamiltonian diffeomorphisms, parametrized by $\R/\Z$.
+We are concerned with deforming this loop, through loops in $\Ham(M,\omega)$, into a loop whose Hofer length is smaller.
 In short, we call such a deformation ``shortening".
 The reader may go directly to Section~\ref{sec:new} for the precise statements of the new results that we prove in this paper.

-One motivation for such questions comes from Riemannian geometry, where one studies the action functional $\gamma \mapsto \int_0^1 \| \dot{\gamma}(t) \|^2 dt$ on spaces of loops or paths with fixed endpoints in a compact Riemannian manifold.
+One motivation for such a study comes from Riemannian geometry, where one studies the action functional $\gamma \mapsto \int_0^1 \| \dot{\gamma}(t) \|^2 dt$ on spaces of loops or paths with fixed endpoints in a compact Riemannian manifold.
 Critical points are geodesics; the index of a critical point is finite and is equal to the number (counting multiplicity) of conjugate points along the geodesic; every homotopy class contains a minimal geodesic.
 Morse theory in this context has played a major role in the study of the topology of compact Lie groups.
 See Milnor's book~\cite{milnor}.